mozilla/api.webmaker.org/README.md

 # api.webmaker.org

-This is where we'll build the service for saving, publishing, and searching projects created by the Webmaker Android application.
+This is where we'll build Webmaker services.

 ## Authentication Requirements